 The good news is resilience can bring back health and hope!
 Resilience is the ability to return to being healthy and hopeful after bad things happen.
 Research shows that when children experience safe and nurturing relationships and learn ways to manage their emotions and behaviors in healthy ways, they can “bounce forward” after experiencing trauma and toxic stress.
 The Moore County Resiliency Collaborative inspires and trains leaders and caregivers throughout the community to prevent the occurrence of ACEs, build resiliency, and help children and adults heal from the long-term impacts of toxic stress.

-Please join us for these community meetings to be held at the Moore County Department of Social Services from 8:30 to 10:30 am on:
+Please join us for these community meetings to be held at Whispering Pines Country Club from 8:30 to 10:30 am on: